angular-university/firebase-course/README.md

 # IMPORTANT

 This repository currently contains the code for two versions of the course.
-If you are looking for the new version of the course, which is currently being recorded.

-Are you looking for the new Firebase & AngularFire In Depth course?
+Are you looking for the new Firebase & AngularFire In Depth course, which is currently being recorded?

 [Firebase & AngularFire In Depth](https://angular-university.io/course/angularfire-course)